danthe1st/YAGPL/README.md

 * JDK 14+

 ## Download
-* You can download prebuilt JARs from [the CI builds](https://github.com/danthe1st/YAGPL/actions)
+* You can download prebuilt JARs any of [one of the CI builds](https://github.com/danthe1st/YAGPL/actions/workflows/build.yml).
+JARs are available as artifacts.

 ## Setup